Botlhale-AI/docusaurus/docs/0 - Platform/settings/1 - General Settings.md

 :::note
-> Some settings require specific permissions.
+> The Departments, API, and Office Hours settings need admin privileges to be accessed.
 :::